 I love using rice for sensory play because I love the texture and the sound it makes.
 Rice is easy to dye, thus you can create really colourful sensory bins using them.
 If you want to add extra depth to the sensory play, you can add spice or fragrant herbs to give it a lovely scent.

 For this sensory bin, I made pastel colour sensory rice.
 The trick to making pastel colour sensory rice is to be gentle with the food colouring.
 Remember: you can always add more, but you cannot take away!
 Rice soaks up food colouring quickly, and once it is dyed, it is tough to remove.

 1. Pour the rice into a bowl.

 2. Add a splash of white vinegar (You don’t need much, just enough to coat the rice.
 If you put too much, the rice will smell very vinegary even after it dries!)

 3. Add a drop of food colouring and mix well.
 If you want the colour to be more intense, add another drop of food colouring.
 You can play around with it until you are happy with the colour.

-As this is an Easter-themed sensory bin, I added some fillable Easter eggs and a couple of wind-up chicks toys.
+As this is an Easter-themed sensory bin, I added some fillable Easter eggs and a couple of wind-up chick toys.
 You can add a bunny or anything around the house that’s Easter-themed!
 To add an extra element to this sensory bin, I place some numbers toys inside the fillable Easter eggs, so the boys can open them and match the numbers to the correct number card.
 If you don’t want to do numbers, you can do alphabets or keep it simple and add tiny toy chicks inside.
-While they were playing, I even put rice inside the fillable eggs and made them into egg shakers!
+While they were playing, I put rice inside the fillable eggs and made them into egg shakers!

 These eggs also made great scooping tools for the boys to scoop and pour the rice.
 You can use spoons, cups, and bowls for scooping and pouring tools.
-To keep with the Easter theme, I added some gardening pouring tools and pots for them to play with.
+To keep with the Easter theme, I added gardening pouring tools and pots for them to play with.